 From the point of view of usability, I don’t see any serious flaw here: the crown is easy to operate and the chronograph push-pieces are comfortable and actually pleasant to use.
 Readability, too, won’t cause you any issues if you are used to the concept of a chronograph watch.

 Like the new Tissot Seastar 1000 (ref.
-T066.427.17.057.00) automatic diving watch, the new T-Navigator chrono is powered by the new ETA caliber C01.211 self-winding movement: a relatively new mechanism that will gradually replace the more expensive ETA 7750 and the less reliable combination of ETA 2824 + Chronograph module from relatively affordable wristwatches manufactured by the Swatch Group.
+T066.427.17.057.00) automatic diver, the new T-Navigator chronograph is powered by the new ETA caliber C01.211 self-winding movement: a relatively new mechanism that will gradually replace the more expensive ETA 7750 and the less reliable combination of ETA 2824 + Chronograph module from relatively affordable wristwatches manufactured by the Swatch Group.

 Well, time will tell.

-According to the Swiss watchmaker, the new timekeeper will be sold either on an impressive-looking, massive stainless steel bracelet or on a rubber strap and will retail at a pretty much affordable price of $1095 to $1150 USD.
+According to Tissot, the new timekeeper will be sold either on an impressive-looking, massive stainless steel bracelet or on a rubber strap and will retail at a pretty much affordable price of $1095 to $1150 USD.

 Price: $1095 – $1150